QuineDot/rust-learning/src/m-naming.md

 # }
 ```

-But this doesn't really permit more lifetimes than this:
+But this doesn't really permit more possibilities than this:
 ```rust
 # struct S; impl S {
 fn quz<'b>(&'b mut self) -> &'b str { todo!() }